 Of course, first philosophy is not the only field of inquiry to study beings.
 Natural science and mathematics also study beings, but in different ways, under different aspects.
 The natural scientist studies them as things that are subject to the laws of nature, as things that move and undergo change.
 That is, the natural scientist studies things qua movable (i.e., in so far as they are subject to change).
 The mathematician studies things qua countable and measurable.
 The metaphysician, on the other hand, studies them in a more general and abstract way—qua beings.
 So first philosophy studies the causes and principles of beings qua beings.
 In Γ.2, Aristotle adds that for this reason it studies the causes and principles of substances (ousiai).
 We will explain this connection in Section 3 below.

-In Book E, Aristotle adds another description to the study of the causes and principles of beings qua beings.
+In Book Ε, Aristotle adds another description to the study of the causes and principles of beings qua beings.
 Whereas natural science studies objects that are material and subject to change, and mathematics studies objects that although not subject to change are nevertheless not separate from (i.e., independent of) matter, there is still room for a science that studies things (if indeed there are any) that are eternal, not subject to change, and independent of matter.
 Such a science, he says, is theology, and this is the “first” and “highest” science.
-Aristotle's identification of theology, so conceived, with the study of being qua being has proved challenging to his interpreters.
-We will deal with this issue in a future update, when Section 14 is completed.
+Aristotle’s identification of theology, so conceived, with the study of being qua being has proved challenging to his interpreters.

 To understand the problems and project of Aristotle’s Metaphysics, it is best to begin with one of his earlier works, the Categories.
 Although placed by long tradition among his logical works (see the discussion in the entry on Aristotle’s logic), due to its analysis of the terms that make up the propositions out of which deductive inferences are constructed, the Categories begins with a strikingly general and exhaustive account of the things there are (ta onta)—beings.
 According to this account, beings can be divided into ten distinct categories.
 (Although Aristotle never says so, it is tempting to suppose that these categories are mutually exclusive and jointly exhaustive of the things there are.)
 They include substance, quality, quantity, and relation, among others.
 Of these categories of beings, it is the first, substance (ousia), to which Aristotle gives a privileged position.